rankun203/web-hook/README.md

 #### Test pattern

-The `test` pattern used in commands.js will be initialized to a RegExp object by
+The `test` pattern to test the request body, is used in commands.js will be initialized to a RegExp object by

 ```
 var testReg = new RegExp(command.test);